Exit

 Loe v.
 Texas FAQ

-Lambda Legal, the ACLU, the ACLU of Texas, and the Transgender Law Center, along with the law firms Scott, Douglass & McConnico LLP and Arnold & Porter Kaye Scholer LLP, are suing the State of Texas to block SB14, the state’s recently enacted discriminatory ban on medical care for transgender youth.
+Lambda Legal, the ACLU, the ACLU of Texas, and Transgender Law Center, along with the law firms Scott, Douglass & McConnico LLP and Arnold & Porter Kaye Scholer LLP, sued the State of Texas to block SB14, the state’s discriminatory ban on medical care for transgender youth.

-SB14 prohibits medical professionals from providing necessary and life-saving medical treatments for gender dysphoria to Texas’s transgender adolescents, strips adolescents of the medically necessary care they have already been receiving, threatens the licenses of physicians providing the established standard of care to their transgender patients, and bars the payment of state dollars, including state-funded health insurance plans and Medicaid, to any health care entity providing or facilitating that care.
+SB14 prohibits medical professionals from providing necessary and life-saving medical treatments for gender dysphoria to Texas’s transgender adolescents, strips adolescents of the medically necessary care they have already been or were planning to soon be receiving, threatens the licenses of physicians providing the established standard of care to their transgender patients, and bars the payment of state dollars, including state-funded health insurance plans and Medicaid, to any health care entity providing or facilitating that care.

 Who are the plaintiffs?

-PFLAG National is proud to serve as a plaintiff in this case on behalf of our members in Texas, alongside GLMA: Health Professionals Advancing LGBTQ+ Equality; five families from across the state with transgender children and adolescents; and Doctors Richard Ogden Roberts III, David L. Paul, and Patrick O’Malley, who treat transgender youth with gender dysphoria.
+PFLAG National was proud to serve as a plaintiff in this case on behalf of our members in Texas, alongside GLMA (Health Professionals Advancing LGBTQ+ Equality); five families from across the state with transgender children and adolescents; and Doctors Richard Ogden Roberts III, David L. Paul, and Patrick O’Malley, who treat transgender youth with gender dysphoria.

 The original petition was filed on July 12, 2023, along with a request for a temporary injunction to put the law on hold before it could go into effect on September 1, 2023.
 After a two-day hearing in mid-August, the Travis County District Court issued an injunction on August 25, 2023.
 The State filed an appeal immediately, which, under Texas rules, automatically put the injunction on hold.
-Our lawyers filed an emergency motion on August 28, 2023, asking the Texas Supreme Court to issue its own injunction to restrain the State from enforcing SB14 while it considers the State’s appeal.
+Our lawyers filed an emergency motion on August 28, 2023, asking the Texas Supreme Court to reissue the injunction to restrain the State from enforcing SB14 while the Court considered the State’s appeal.
 Unfortunately, the Texas Supreme Court denied that request on August 31, allowing SB14 to take effect on September 1, 2023.
-The State filed its opening brief on October 16, 2023.
-We filed our responsive brief on November 30, 2023.
-The State’s reply is due December 22, 2023, and the Texas Supreme Court will hear arguments on January 30, 2024.
+On January 30, 3024, the Texas Supreme Court heard our case and our lawyers argued for the injunction to be put back in place.
+On Friday, June 28, 2024, the Texas Supreme Court reversed the trial court’s injunction, leaving the law in effect.

-Why is PFLAG a plaintiff in this case?
+Why is PFLAG National a plaintiff in Loe v.
+Texas?

 Every person, transgender or not, does better when they can get the health care they need when they need it.
-PFLAG is suing to block SB 14 and stop it from depriving transgender adolescents of access to medically necessary, evidence-based medical care.
+PFLAG National sued to block SB 14 and stop it from depriving transgender adolescents of access to medically necessary, evidence-based medical care.

-Why isn’t PFLAG taking legal action in my home state?
+Why isn’t PFLAG National taking legal action in my home state?

 This is a time of unprecedented attacks on our community, with 82 anti-trans and anti-LGBTQ+ laws passing in states around the country this year alone.
 There simply is not capacity at this particular moment to challenge each and every one of these laws in court because of the volume of these discriminatory laws.